 Please contact Bryan Wentzell for more information and application materials.

 Projects must meet these criteria to be considered:

 - Project must be within or closely linked to the Maine Appalachian Mountain Corridor.

-- Projects must permanently protect natural resource values and prohibit activities that would be contrary to the primary purpose of ecologically significant land protection.
-Well-managed timberlands will be considered under this program where the retention of ecological values and exemplary forest practices are ensured.
+- Projects must intend to permanently protect natural resource values and prohibit activities that would be contrary to the primary easement purpose of protecting ecologically significant land and water.